Kai-Karren/resm/README.md

 a response name and one response text or a set of response variations.
 Slot values can be injected in the text responses with `$slotName` or with `{slotName}`.

+### Static Response Generator with Memory (Experimental)

+Implementation of a Response Generator that focuses on the better handling of response variations by ensuring that all variations of a response are returned to a user before a variation is returned twice.
+RESM only includes an inmemory implementation of the ResponseMemory as of now.

 ### Custom Response Generator

 If you want to handle responses by executing custom Go code, you can use the CustomResponseGenerator